daz3d/DazToRoblox/README.md

 8. Click the `Open Intermediate Folder` to work with the intermediate .blend file or other intermediate assets.
 9. Click Accept, then wait for a dialog popup to notify the conversion is complete.
 10. A window to the Roblox Output Folder should automatically open.
 11. You may now open the final FBX output file in your preferred editor, such as Blender or Maya.
-Add cages and attachments and make any desired modifications.
+Adjust cages and attachments and make any desired modifications.
 This FBX file is in the correct scale and orientation for import into Roblox Studio.
 12. Alternatively, open the .blend file located in the intermediate folder in Blender.
-Add cages and attachments and make desired modifications.
+Adjust cages and attachments and make desired modifications.
 13. If using the .blend intermediate file, use the following settings when exporting to FBX:
 - Path Mode: `Copy`, click icon to enable `Embed Textures`.
-- In the Transform section, set Scale to `0.0333`.
 - In the Armature section, disable `Add Leaf Bones`.